 Selective Service Card

 Concealed weapons permit from a WA county (license to carry concealed pistol)

 Consulate ID card or Mexican Federal Electoral card

 Pay check or pay stub with the employer's name and phone number or address

 Washington professional license (nursing, physician, engineer, pilot, etc.)

 W-2 form from an employer or form 1099

-Letter attesting residence in alternate housing (e.g. assisted living, college campus, mission, senior housing, shelter, or retirement home) on company letterhead with a phone number that could be used in verification of the facility
+Letter attesting residence in alternate housing.
+The letter must be on company letterhead with a phone number for use in verification of the facility.
+Alternate housing includes:

 US military document